SebastianoF/bruker2nifti/README.md

 ## Thanks <a name="thanks"></a>

+Thanks to
-Thanks to Bernard Siow (Centre for Advanced Biomedical Imaging, UCL) and Willy Gsell (Department of Imaging and Pathology, KU Leuven).
+Bernard Siow (Centre for Advanced Biomedical Imaging, UCL), Willy Gsell (Department of Imaging and Pathology, KU Leuven) and
+Mattew Brett (Berkeley Brain Imaging Center).